Most writers will continue what they are doing and hope they improve organically over time.

 "I am enjoying the course, I really like the 3-4 modules (20-30 min classes) that are available each day, perfect amount of information to learn and apply.
 I am also reading the Flash Fiction Magazine - Issue 1-3, which has been a terrific supplement to the lessons.
 So many amazing stories, each with a unique voice that illustrates the way each lesson builds on itself in order to create a most memorable experience for the reader.
 I am both humbled by the talents of the flash fiction writers, and hopeful that I may be able to improve my skill set through this class and Mark's instruction."

-It's time to take what you have learned, write a story (300-1000 words), and submit it to Mark for feedback.
-He will read your story and identify the following:
+It's time to take what you have learned, write a story (300-1000 words), and submit it for feedback.
+One of our experienced flash fiction editors will read your story and identify the following:

 "I received thoughtful, thus helpful feedback—not boilerplate 'junk.'
 I used it to re-work my pieces; more importantly, I used the feedback to think about my work and apply the feedback to works since."